 The animal studies carried in the late-90s to early 2000s showed that Tianeptine may be part of a new class of drugs named serotonin reuptake enhancers (SRE).
 In short, these drugs enhance serotonin uptake, instead of inhibiting it, thus reducing the overall amount of serotonin (5-HT) in the synapse.
-Basically, serotonin reuptake enhancers have the opposite mechanism of action of SSRIs drugs like Prozac and Zoloft.
+Serotonin reuptake enhancers, therefore, have the opposite mechanism of action of SSRIs drugs like Prozac and Zoloft.

-It is important to point out that, — until a couple of years ago —, depression was thought to be the result of under-activation or depletion of monoamine neurotransmitters , and, in particular, serotonin.
+It is important to point out that, until a couple of years ago, depression was thought to be the result of a depletion of monoamine neurotransmitters , and, in particular, serotonin.
 This is known as the monoamine theory of depression.

-However, when experimenting with pharmaceutical agents that are known to cause monoamine depletion, researchers have failed to generate or worsen depression in healthy subjects.
-In addition, the mechanism of action of drugs like Opipramol, — and Tianeptine itself —, is not related to monoamines, and they still have an antidepressant effect.
+However, when experimenting with pharmaceutical agents that are known to cause monoamine depletion, researchers have failed to generate (or worsen) depression in healthy subjects.
+In addition, the MOA of drugs like Opipramol, — and Tianeptine itself —, is unrelated to monoamines, and they still have been found an antidepressant effect.
 Nowadays the monoamine theory is no longer the ruling paradigm in depression research, and depression is thought to be a consequence of several different neurotransmitters and brain changes.

 So the theory that Tianeptine is an SRE may have been influenced by the technical limitations of the time, as well as the popular theory that antidepressant work by “fixing” a monoamine imbalance.
-But that was going to change with two incredible new discoveries…
+But that was going to change with two new discoveries.

 2010-2014: New findings